andrewjw/site/_drafts/router-stats-to-prometheus.md

 ---
 I've previously written about my plan to collect much more data about my house.
-In the current work-from-home environment the quality of our internet connection is paramount, and I wanted to be able to monitor it and potentially be alerted to any degredation before it becomes an issue.
+In the current work-from-home environment the quality of our internet connection is paramount, and I wanted to be able to monitor it and potentially be alerted to any degradation before it becomes an issue.

 Although I've replaced my wifi with a [UniFi](https://unifi-network.ui.com/) based system, I still use the router that was supplied by my [ISP](https://www.zen.co.uk/broadband) - which is a [ZyXEL VMG1312-B10D](